President of the European Central Bank

 The current president of the European Central Bank is Christine Lagarde, previously the chair and managing director of the International Monetary Fund.
-Lagarde has served as the president of the ECB since 1 November 2019.
-She is the first woman to hold the post.

 Role and appointment

 The president heads the executive board, Governing Council and General Council of the ECB, and represents the bank abroad, for example at the G20.
 The officeholder is appointed by a qualified majority vote of the European Council, de facto by those who have adopted the euro, for an eight-year non-renewable term.

 History

 Duisenberg

 Wim Duisenberg was President of the European Monetary Institute (EMI) when it became the ECB, just prior to the launch of the Euro, on 1 June 1998.
 Duisenberg then became the first President of the ECB.

 The French interpretation of the agreement made with the installation of Wim Duisenberg as ECB President was that Duisenberg would resign after just four years of his eight-year term, and would be replaced by the Frenchman Jean-Claude Trichet.
 Duisenberg always strongly denied that such an agreement was made and stated in February 2002 that he would stay in office until his 68th birthday on 9 July 2003.

 In the meanwhile Jean-Claude Trichet was not cleared of legal accusations before 1 June 2002, so he was not able to begin his term after Duisenberg's first four years.
 Even on 9 July 2003 Trichet was not cleared, and therefore Duisenberg remained in office until 1 November 2003.
 Duisenberg died on 31 July 2005.